 Brady is the Senior Pastor of the multi-congregational New Life Church in Colorado Springs, Colorado.
 He has written several books including Addicted to Busy, Fear No Evil and Sons & Daughters.
 Brady has a degree in Journalism from Louisiana Tech and has been a radio announcer for professional baseball and basketball teams.
 Before coming to New Life in 2007, he served Gateway Church in Southlake, Texas.
 Brady and his wife, Pam have two children

 Steve is the President and Founder of No Regrets Men’s Ministries.
-He also serves as Executive Pastor of Ministries at Elmbrook Church.
 His passion is to see every local church have its own ministry to men.
-Besides working with the men of Elmbrook for the past 25 years, he regularly speaks at men’s conferences and consults and leads seminars nationally and internationally, assisting churches in developing local men’s ministries.
+Besides working with the men of Elmbrook Church for the past 25 years, he regularly speaks at men’s conferences and consults and leads seminars nationally and internationally, assisting churches in developing local men’s ministries.
 In his free time, he serves as chaplain for the Milwaukee Brewers baseball team.
 Steve and Colleen have been married for 33 years and have four grown children and three grandchildren.